 The Outer Hebrides Fauna website covers all the vertebrate species and some of the invertebrate species recorded in the islands.

-This is the most advanced of the species website in the hub and more species will be added to increase the coverage of the invertebrate taxa.
+This is oldest species website in the hub and is awaiting revision to increase the coverage of the invertebrate taxa.

 The bird populations, resident and migratory, are important and well recorded.
-All bird records received by OHBR are forwarded to the Outer Hebrides Bird Group.
+All bird records received by OHBR are forwarded to the county recorder.
 If you are interested in birds, the Outer Hebrides Birds website provides information on the latest sightings and an on-line shop where you can purchase bird reports.
-An up-to-date checklist of the birds recorded in the Outer Hebrides can be down-loaded from the Outer Hebrides Birds Website.

 The invertebrates, with the exception of certain groups of insects, are seriously under-recorded in the islands and OHBR are trying to increase the list of recorded species and improve the data on their distribution.
 Particular emphasis is placed on recording priority conservation species, but all invertebrate records are important.

-The Outer Hebrides Lepidoptera website includes photographs of over 300 species of moth and butterflies, but does not include distribution maps.
+The Outer Hebrides Lepidoptera website describes and illustrates over 562 species of moth and butterflies.

-Systematic checklists of Hoverflies (Diptera: Syrphidae) and butterflies and moths (Lepidoptera) recorded in the Outer Hebrides are available from the Biodiversity section of this website
+Systematic checklists of Diptera (true flies) and Lepidoptera (butterflies and moths) recorded in the Outer Hebrides are available from the Biodiversity section of this website